Samhollowood/CaveCalcV2.0/README.md

 ## **Installation**

 Installing CaveCalcV2.0 requires the use of the terminal (Mac/Linux) or command prompt (Windows).
 Follow these steps to install CaveCalcV2.0 (
-NOTE: A key difference to installation on CaveCalcV2.0 to CaveCalc is that the installation script automatically configures and compiles the system-specific .dll/.so file for interaction with the IPhreeqc COM server):
+NOTE: A key difference to installation on CaveCalcV2.0 to CaveCalc is that the installation script automatically configures and compiles the system-specific .dll/.so file for interaction with the IPhreeqc COM server).
+The git command (https://git-scm.com/downloads) is needed for this installation.

 1. Clone the repository:
 ```shell